Am I Violating Lockdown If I Go Out For Essentials? Can I Be Held?

 I am hearing reports of police beating people up on the streets to enforce the lockdown and telling them to stay home, obstructing vendors and delivery agents.
 Are they allowed to do this?

 Absolutely not.
-There are no restrictions on you going out of your house to buy essential goods, or if you’re someone who provides essential services.
+There are no blanket restrictions on you going out of your house to buy essential goods (except in Goa), or if you’re someone who provides essential services.
 In both cases, there is no violation of the lockdown.

 The Delhi Police, for instance, have suspended a constable who went around damaging the vegetable carts of local vendors, after videos emerged of his illegal behaviour.

 The police can ask why you’re out of your home, and depending on where you are, this could mean having to show them a curfew pass or some form of ID.
-But they have no right to impose a blanket lockdown, and cannot beat up even those violating the lockdown, and must follow protocol to deal with them instead of violence.
+But they have no right to impose a blanket lockdown, and cannot beat up all those violating the lockdown (for instance those who cooperate with their instructions), and must follow protocol to deal with them instead of violence.

 Can my government issue shoot on sight orders to make people stay at home, as Andhra Chief Minister KCR just threatened?

 This would be absolutely illegal.
-A shoot on sight order would not allow the police to ascertain whether someone was out to buy essential goods (which is allowed) or provide an essential service (also allowed) and so would not possibly be allowed.
+A shoot on sight order would not allow the police to ascertain whether someone was out to buy essential goods or for a medical emergency or to provide an essential service and so would not possibly be allowed.

 Can I approach the courts to complain about police brutality or a shoot on sight order, or any other such draconian measures during this lockdown?